 Other techniques exist that fall somewhat within the realm of talk therapy such as Cognitive Processing Therapy (CPT) where the client writes down the details of the trauma, prolonged exposure (PE) therapy where the client talks about the details of the trauma over and over, and narrative therapy.

-As a practicing hypnotherapist, in my opinion, any recalling of traumatic memories (visual, emotional, automatic, somatic, or subconscious) is a hypnotic process in itself.
+The act of recalling a traumatic memory (visual, emotional, automatic, somatic, or subconscious) is a hypnotic process in itself.
 When we go into a PTSD response, when we see flashbacks, images, or when feelings manifest, these come from the subconscious mind, and they arise automatically, just like any subconscious programming, they bypass the logical thinking mind; The automatic nature of these experiences reflect the strength of the subconscious mind.
 While this may make you feel out of control, or worse, the same hidden subconscious mechanism allows you to create deep healing.

 With the correct approach, the power of the subconscious mind can be harnessed in a mindful and skillful manner to allow for healing, to transform trauma, disconnection, and pain into compassion and reintegration, resulting in growth.